DEFRA/software-development-standards/guides/docker_guidance.md

 # Docker guidance

-A container is a standard unit of software that packages up code and all it's dependencies so the application runs quickly and reliably across multiple environments.
+A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably across multiple environments.
 Docker is a tool to build and run these containers.

 ## More information
 [Docker introduction on docker.com](https://www.docker.com/resources/what-container)